jacobkap/crimebythenumbers/docs/intro-to-r.md

 #> [1] "WA,DC,CA,PA,MD,VA,OH"
 ```

 The `paste()` function pastes character strings together.
-By default, `paste()` puts a space betweeen the strings being pasted together.
+By default, `paste()` puts a space between the strings being pasted together.
 It looks strange with that space after WV in "WV , USA".
 We can set the separator to be nothing (the empty string) by setting `sep = ""`.
 Remember that you need a comma before starting a new parameter.

 Being able to sort or manipulate strings/character values (i.e. not numbers) is important in research.
 When dealing with real crime data you'll find that there are often spelling issues where categories are slightly different (e.g. 'assault' 'asault' 'asslt') that you need to make consistent for an analysis.
 You will also likely want to grab only rows where the data is a certain crime, such as all assaults, which is something we'll learn later.